Eagles & Agriculture

 Ready for Nevada’s premier wildlife photography event?
-Held each January in the heart of Carson Valley, this spectacular, once-a-year wildlife photography festival gives visitors and locals alike an uncommon opportunity to get up close and personal to raptors who visit Carson Valley each winter.
-As the furthest southern point on their migratory paths, golden and bald eagles, owls, and other raptors of all kinds can be found throughout historic century-old ranches in and around the Gardnerville, Minden, and Genoa area.
-Through a series of great wildlife photography and history tours, hear from multi-generation Nevada ranchers who’ve cared for 150-year-old Carson Valley ranches, learn about the raptors who live within, rub elbows with other wildlife lovers and photographers, and more at this very special Nevada signature event.
+Held every winter in the heart of Carson Valley, this spectacular, once-a-year festival provides an uncommon opportunity to get up close and personal with the raptors who visit Carson Valley during calving season.
+As the most southern point on their migratory paths, golden and bald eagles, owls, and other raptors of all kinds can be found throughout historic, century-old ranches in and around the Gardnerville, Minden, and Genoa area.
+Through a series of great wildlife photography and history tours, hear from multi-generation Nevadans who’ve cared for 150-year-old Carson Valley ranches, learn about the raptors who live within, rub elbows with other wildlife lovers and photographers, and more at this very special Nevada signature event.